voku/simple-mysqli/README.md

 its core.
 This is perfect for small scale applications such as cron jobs, facebook canvas campaigns or micro frameworks or sites.

-You can also use the :ring: ["Simple Active Record"](https://github.com/voku/simple-mysqli)-class, it's based on this db layer and add some OOP syntax.
+You can also use the :ring: ["Simple Active Record"](https://github.com/voku/simple-active-record)-class, it's based on this db class and add some OOP syntax.
 But please inform you about "Active Record" vs "Data Mapper" before you use it.

 ## Get "Simple MySQLi"